040 Processing Data with Pandas#

 max 2019.000000 12.000000 31.000000 20.201000 0.024000

 The table shows the number of items (count), mean, standard deviation (std), minimum (min), maximum (max) and the 25th, 50th, and 75th percentiles of the data in each column.
 Note that the 50th percentile is the same as the median.
 These statistics will be more meaningful for some columns than for others.
 For example, in the above the mean and standard deviation of the Month and Day columns are not very meaningful.
-Nevertheless, the describe() methods is very useful for getting a quick overview of the data and is often the first thing we will do when we load a new dataset.
+Nevertheless, the describe() method is very useful for getting a quick overview of the data and is often the first thing we will do when we load a new dataset.

 4.2 Grouping data#